winitzki/scall/tutorial/programming_dhall.md

 let g : ∀(x : Bool) → f x
   = λ(x : Bool) → if x then 123 else "abc" -- Type error: different types in the two "if" branches!
 ```
-However, Dhall cannot accept this function as valid.
+However, Dhall cannot accept this function as well-typed.
 The output type of `g` is `f x`, which depends on the input value `x`.
 But Dhall cannot accept that the two branches of the "`if`" expression have different types.